miladnaza/Database/README.md

 # Book E-commerce Website - Database

 This repository contains the database schema and seed data for the Book E-commerce Website project.
-The database is designed to store and manage information about users, books, orders, and more.
+The database is designed to store and manage information about users and books.

 ## Collections
 1. **Users**